Diego López de Zúñiga, 4th Count of Nieva: Death

-On February 1, 1564 he issued an edict setting a curfew for 10 p.m. in the city of Lima.
-On the following February 20, at midnight, four figures with their faces completely covered were seen violating the curfew.
-They entered the street of Trapitos and took up positions outside one of the houses there.
-At night this street was one of the most deserted in the city.
-The block in question was made up of four houses, none of which opened on Trapitos.
-There were no doors, but there were some balconies overlooking the street.
-Shortly after the arrival of the masked men, a rope ladder was thrown down from one of these balconies, and a man wrapped in a cape began to descend.
-Just before he reached the street, the four men lying in wait began to beat him with sandbags.
+On 1 February 1564, he issued an edict imposing a 10 p.m. curfew in the city of Lima.
+In the early hours of 20 February 1564, four masked men were reportedly seen violating the curfew in the street of Trapitos.
+They positioned themselves beneath one of the balconies overlooking the street.
+Shortly afterwards, a rope ladder was lowered from the balcony and a man wrapped in a cape began to descend.
+Before he reached the ground, the four men attacked him with sandbags.

-There was a single witness to these events, a young man taking the air on the balcony of the Zárate family residence nearby.
-This man was thought to be Pedro de Zárate.
-He called to his slaves, and together with them he went to investigate the incident.
-When they arrived, they found the victim dead and the assailants gone.
-And they discovered that the victim was in fact Viceroy López de Zúñiga y Velasco, apparently returning from a late-night tryst.
-Zárate was the son of one of the judges of the Audiencia of Lima, and this court was assembled to decide what action to take.
-The decision was made to move the body to the viceregal palace, and to announce that the viceroy had died of a sudden attack of apoplexy.
+According to contemporary accounts, there was a single witness to the assault, generally identified as Pedro de Zárate, a young man standing on a nearby balcony of the Zárate family residence.
+After alerting his household slaves, he went with them to investigate.
+They found the victim dead and the assailants gone, and discovered that the victim was Viceroy López de Zúñiga y Velasco, apparently returning from a late-night visit.
+Zárate was the son of one of the judges of the Audiencia of Lima, which was convened to decide how to proceed.
+The court resolved to transfer the body to the viceregal palace and to announce officially that the viceroy had died suddenly of apoplexy.

-This was done, but rumors circulated concerning the other explanation of the viceroy's death.
-It was said that the woman involved was Catalina López de Zúñiga, a cousin of the viceroy and wife of Rodrigo Manrique de Lara.
-The later was said to have hired the assassins.
+Despite the official version, rumours quickly circulated offering an alternative explanation.
+According to these accounts, the woman involved was Catalina López de Zúñiga, a cousin of the viceroy and wife of Rodrigo Manrique de Lara, who was said to have hired the assassins.

-This account is the one currently accepted, but it is not certain that it is true.
-The viceroy was known for his affairs, so perhaps his reputation alone generated the rumors.
-At least one medical paper (see the fourth reference below) claims to have found evidence that the viceroy died of a stroke, presumably in his palace.
+This version of events is the one most frequently repeated in later narratives, but it is not certain that it is accurate.
+The viceroy was known for his amorous affairs, and his reputation may have contributed to the spread of such stories.
+At least one medical study cited in the references has argued, on the basis of available evidence, that the viceroy died of a stroke, presumably in his palace.

-The body of López de Zúñiga y Velasco was interred in the church of San Francisco, and later transferred to Spain.
+The body of López de Zúñiga y Velasco was interred in the church of San Francisco in Lima and was later transferred to Spain.